Skip to main content

 SCENARIO TWO:

-You run a red light and collide with with another vehicle.
-In the accident you injured the other driver and the two passengers in their car.
+You run a red light and collide with another vehicle.
+In the accident, you injured the other driver and the two passengers in their car.
 This is more complex because all three have $25,000 in injury damages for a total of $75,000 for the accident.
 In this scenario, you might think you’re covered because you have $25,000 in bodily injury per person coverage.
 However, the maximum per accident is only $50,000 based on your selection of a $25,000/$50,000 bodily injury limit.
 While your insurance company will pay the $50,000 at a rate of $25,000 per person, you may now be responsible for the balance of $25,000.

 What does auto liability insurance cover?

-• Damage to other peoples cars
+• Damage to other people’s cars

 • Damage to property (mailbox, house, street sign, light poles, signs, etc.)